LOADING ...

 He did not who stood

-Out her black hair a flowing down
+Out with her black a flowing down

-Drenched with her own red
+Drenched her own red blood

 Oh not 'til the dawn had he it

-And his grew gray to hear
+And his face gray to hear

 How bess the landlord's